INTRODUCTION TO DARKROOM TECHNIQUES FOR BLACK AND WHITE PHOTOGRAPHY.

 Price: $385- full price $375- concession.

-Includes printing and processing materials, safety equipment and 1 year darkroom membership
+Includes printing and processing materials and safety equipment.

 The deposit is non-refundable but transferable to other classes.
 Cancellation notice is required 2 weeks before the course date to transfer to another class.
 Cancellation after this time results in the deposit being forfeited.
 The remaining balance is due two weeks before course start date.
 Cancellation with less than 48 hours notice results in the full course fee being forfeited.